Board of Directors & Staff

 - Kacie Peters (Pivot Energy)

 Mr. Kruger has served as the President and CEO of COSSA since October 2018.
 Previously, he was the Director of Communications for the Smart Electric Power Alliance (SEPA) in Washington, DC.
 He oversaw all public communications for the organization, including public speaking engagements, research reports and the annual SEPA Power Players Awards program.
 Prior to joining SEPA, Kruger was the Deputy Director of Communications for the U.S. Department of Commerce under the Obama Administration.
 He also served on the communications staff for the U.S. House of Representatives Education and Labor Committee.
 Kruger earned a Master of Arts in Education and Social Justice from the University of London and a Bachelor of Arts in History from Western Washington University.
 When he’s not explaining the wonders of the electric grid, you can find him watching baseball.

-Jason Henderson, Senior Director of Development
+Jason Henderson, Vice President of Development

 Mr. Henderson previously worked with COSEIA (now COSSA) for five years (2012-2017) as their Director of Membership and Outreach.
 His dedication to the solar and storage industry, coupled with his desire for progressive environmental initiatives, guided him to rejoin the organization in November 2020.

 His extensive media and consulting background creates a perfect relationship for members and stakeholder partnerships.
 His passion for accelerating the industry forward drives his efforts to professionally serve as the point of contact for all membership, conference, and event needs.

 He graduated with honors from Western Carolina University in the heart of the Appalachian Mountains in North Carolina and relocated to Colorado in 2004.
 He is an avid mountain adventure who loves exploring, hiking, river rafting, and many other activities in the great outdoors.

 Cathy Boies, Policy Director